wp-plugins/user-submitted-posts/readme.txt

 Question: "In your FAQs you mention about a paid version that allows a video field? i cant find any further information on it?
 Is there a way i can add this to the form?"

-Answer: It's not available yet (working on it), but in the meantime and as a workaround you can use WP's built-in oEmbed functionality to allow visitors to include video URLs and WP will then embed automatically in the posts.
+Answer: It's available at [Plugin Planet](http://plugin-planet.com/usp-pro/).
+And/or as a workaround in the free version, you can use WP's built-in oEmbed functionality to allow visitors to include video URLs and WP will then embed automatically in the posts.

 Question: "I'm new to wordpress and just installed your plugin User Submitted posts.
 What template do I add the code to have it work everywhere."